Air-gapped Environment

 CAPI Provider installation with fetched manifest

-As an admin, I need to fetch the vSphere provider (CAPV) components from within the cluster because I am working in an air-gapped environment.
+As an admin, you need to fetch the vSphere provider (CAPV) components from within the cluster because you are working in an air-gapped environment.

 In this example, there is a ConfigMap in the capv-system namespace that defines the components and metadata of the provider.
 It can be created manually or by running the following commands: